chaoss/community/how-work-is-done/community-projects/dei-badging/event-badging/apply-for-a-badge/apply-for-virtual-event.md

 ## Metric-related Information

-This section requires you to provide [**Diversity & Inclusion Metrics**](https://github.com/chaoss/wg-diversity-inclusion/) related information of your event.
+This section requires you to provide [**Diversity, Equity & Inclusion Metrics**](https://github.com/chaoss/wg-diversity-inclusion/) related information of your event.

 The Virtual Event D&I metrics are: